canonical/loki-k8s-operator/INTEGRATING.md

 - `LokiPushApiProvider`: This object may be used by any charmed operator that wants to provide a way to push loki logs **to it**.
 For instance a Loki charm.

-- `LokiPushApiConsumer`: This object is meant to be used by any charmed operator that needs to send log to Loki by implementing the consumer side of the `loki_push_api` relation interface.
+- `LokiPushApiConsumer`: This object may be used by any charmed operator that wants to send logs to Loki by implementing the consumer side of the `loki_push_api` relation interface.
-For instance a Promtail or Grafana agent charm that needs to send logs to Loki.
+For instance a Promtail, Grafana agent charm, or any other application charm that wants to be able to send logs to Loki.

 Learn more about this library [on charmhub](https://charmhub.io/loki-k8s/libraries/loki_push_api).